tarikuamisganaw/fine-tune/documentation.md

 **3.** **Generalization**

-Enhancing the ability of models to apply learned knowledge to new domains and tasks is essential.
-Strategies include:
+Improving the ability of models to generalize knowledge across new domains and tasks is critical for their practical application.
+Effective strategies include:

 ● Multi-Task Learning: Training on multiple tasks simultaneously to improve adaptability.